 - STEP 1.
 Remove the padlock and open the switch-operating-shaft access cover.
-See Figures 10, 11, and 12. - STEP 2.
+See Figure 11 and Figure 12. - STEP 2.
 Remove the folding switch-operating handle from its storage pocket behind the access cover.
-Unfold the handle until it is latched and slide it onto the hex switch-operating shaft.
+Unfold the handle and slide it onto the hex switch-operating shaft.

-Note the switch-position indicator that is attached to the hex switch-operating shaft and rests against a stop in either the Open or Closed position.

-- STEP 3.
-Rotate the handle in the appropriate direction to open or close the switch, and check the switch-position indicator to verify the switch is in the desired position. - STEP 4.
-Follow the instructions to open the enclosure doors on "Opening and Closing the Doors" on page 11. - STEP 5.
-Check the physical position of the switch by using the viewing window provided in the switch-termination compartment.
 See Figure 13.

+Note the switch-position indicator attached to the hex switch-operating shaft and resting against a stop in either the Open or Closed position.
+Arrows indicate Switch-Open or Switch-Closed position.

+STEP 3.
+Rotate the handle in the appropriate direction to open or close the switch, and check the SWITCH-POSITION indicator to verify the switch is in the desired position.

 Always confirm the Open/Close position of the Mini-Rupter Switch by visually observing the position of the switch blades.
-Failure to confirm the position of the switch blades can result in electric shock, personal injury, or death.
+See Figure 14.

-STEP 6.
+STEP 4.
 Remove and fold the switch-operating handle, and return the handle to its storage position.
 Then, close and padlock the access cover.

-A CAUTION
+⚠ CAUTION

 Do not leave the switch-operating-shaft access cover unlocked if the gear is left unattended by qualified persons.
-Failure to do so can result in equipment damage and personal injury.
+Failure to do so may result in personal injury or equipment damage.

-Figure 10.
+Figure 11.
 The access cover padlock.

-Figure 11.
+Figure 12.
 The access cover door is open.

-Figure 12.
+Figure 13.
 The switch operating handle installed.

-Figure 13. (a) Shows the switch in the Closed position, and (b) shows the switch in the Open position.
+Figure 14. (a) Shows the switch in the Closed position, and (b) shows the switch in the Open position.